 Aokage Silver Mine is where the silver that was formed when limestone reacted with magma 100 million years ago was mined for a period of 66 years from 1537.
 The hole (mineshaft) that was dug here still remains, and places that were dug using a Japanese chisel can be seen on its wall.
 The hamlet at the foot of the mine still has place names and house names that date back to when the area was prosperous due to the silver mine.
 An old well also remains in the area.

 This is where the anthracite (coal that does not produce much smoke when burned) of Ōmine Coalfield was mined.
-The mine was completed in 1905 and is the oldest mineshaft that still exists in the Ōmine Coalfield.
-It is a precious heritage that dates back to the Meiji period with red bricks that line the wall of the mineshaft. ※Visitors may enter the ruins only if they are accompanied by a geoguide.
+This opening was completed in 1905 and is the oldest opening to the mine that still exists in the Ōmine Coalfield.
+It is a precious heritage that dates back to the Meiji period with red bricks that line the wall of the entrance. ※Visitors may enter the ruins only if they are accompanied by a geoguide.

 Mine Inclined Mineshaft is one of the most important mineshafts in the Ōmine Coalfield where anthracite (coal that does not produce much smoke when burned) was mined.
 A large amount of the coal that was mined underground was carried up to the ground through here.
 In the past there were many railway stations in the area which were used to transport coal.

 Lime was produced here from the middle of the Meiji period (1890s) to the middle of the Showa period (1950s).
 The lime was mined from the mountain on the south-east of the lime kilns, and anthracite that was used as a raw material was mined from the north-west.
 The lime that was produced was used as fertilizer for fields, an ingredient for cement, and as a construction material (cement plaster).